andreamanini98/TABEC/README.md

 This tool aims at providing a way of checking the emptiness of non-reset-test Timed Automata, as well as serving as a conversion tool from UPPAAL to tChecker syntax.
 Due to the limited scope of our usage, the tool can convert a limited set of the possible TAs one can create in UPPAAL.

-Furthermore, when designing TAs in UPPAAL, the following conventions has to be respected:
+Furthermore, when designing TAs in UPPAAL, the following conventions have to be respected:
 * Do not add any comment to locations or transitions
 * UPPAAL files must be saved with the .xml extension
 * In UPPAAL final states must have a color (all states with a color will be marked as final)